MillaniaSameh/React-The-Complete-Guide/README.md

 - must not call React Hooks outside of the component function.
 - must not call React Hooks inside of if statements.
 - must not call React Hooks inside of nested functions.

+### Notes

+- Prop drilling = passing shared data through multiple components layers even tho most components don't directly need that data (just pass it on to the child component).
+- Component composition = one way to solve prop drilling, the middle component act as a wrapper.